opendr-eu/opendr/docs/reference/ensemble_based_facial_expression_recognition.md

 EnsembleCNNLearner.load(self, ensemble_size, path_to_saved_network, file_name_base_network,
                         file_name_conv_branch, fix_backbone)
 ```

-This method is used to load a previously saved model from its saved folder.
 Loads the model from inside the directory of the path provided, using the metadata .json file included.

 Parameters: